chenB-Y/Calculate/README.md

 ## Features

 - Basic arithmetic calculations (addition, subtraction, multiplication, division).
+- Solves according to the order of account operations
 - Web-based user interface for the calculator.
 - Server-side processing of calculations using Java.
 - Client-server communication using HTTP requests.